 What to Pack for Your First Motorhome Trip: The Complete Checklist

-A good motorhome packing checklist saves you from two things: bringing too much and forgetting the essentials.
+A good motorhome packing list saves you from two things: bringing too much and forgetting the essentials.
 Over the years at Heath's Motorhome Hire, we have seen people arrive with a car boot full of unnecessary kitchen equipment (we supply all of that) and then realise halfway to Whitby that they forgot a phone charger.
-This guide covers everything you actually need to bring, what your motorhome already includes, and what experienced motorhomers quietly slip into their bag that most beginners overlook.
+This motorhome packing list covers everything you actually need to bring, what your hire vehicle already includes, and what experienced motorhomers quietly slip into their bag that most beginners overlook.

 What Your Motorhome Already Includes

 Before you start packing the kitchen sink, check what comes with your hire vehicle.
-At Heath's, every motorhome in our fleet is supplied with bedding (duvets, pillows, and fitted sheets), a full kitchen kit (pots, pans, plates, bowls, mugs, cutlery, chopping board, tin opener, corkscrew), outdoor chairs and a table, a first aid kit, and a fire extinguisher.
+At Heath's, every motorhome in our fleet is supplied with a full kitchen kit (pots, pans, plates, bowls, mugs, cutlery, chopping board, tin opener, corkscrew), a gas hob, fridge, bathroom with shower, blown-air heating, a leisure battery, a freshwater hose, an EHU cable, and waste containers.
+We also include comprehensive insurance and 24/7 roadside assistance.
 You do not need to bring any of this.
-We also provide a freshwater hose, an EHU cable, and waste containers — the infrastructure essentials that first-timers often worry about sourcing.

 Your motorhome has a fridge, a gas hob, and in most models a small oven or grill.
 What you need to add is the consumable stuff: